 Class A properties are located in a desirable area with a high demand from prospective tenants.
-Because of the newness and quality of the property, as well as the appeal of the location, Class A properties usually have infrequent maintenance needs and bring in high rates of rent.
+These properties usually have minimal maintenance needs and bring in high rates of rent.
+Class A properties perform better because of the newness and quality of the property, as well as the appeal of the location.
 A lot of Class A properties are professionally-managed and are already well-established as a quality property, with broad appeal to residents.

 There’s actually one more property classification: Class D. These are generally properties you want to stay away from.
 They’re considered severely run down, prone to devaluation and generally located in unfavorable areas.
 Class D properties are usually value traps and money pits—especially for new investors.

-Which designation is the best choice for me?
+Which designation is the best choice for investors?

 Ultimately, your goal should be to own Class A properties, regardless of how you come by them.

 Each property classification has different levels of risk and reward.
 There is no single designation that’s right for every investor.
-You have to consider your existing circumstances and your long- and short-term goals as an investor so you can select property designations that make sense for your portfolio.
+You have to consider your existing circumstances and your long- and short-term goals as an investor.
+Once you have laid out your goals you can select property designations that make sense for your portfolio.
 Understanding these designations in relation to your investment circumstances is the best way for you to choose properties that are right for you.